loading...

 A quartz crystal, Citrine is very close to its sister gem, Amethyst.
 Citrine’s color comes from the oxidation level of iron in the quartz crystal.
 Darker shades of Citrine are more highly valued.
 Many Citrines sold today are actually Amethyst or Smoky Quartz which have been heat treated to change the color.
 HAVERHILL uses only naturally mined Citrine, not heat treated Citrine.

-Scvattering of loose citrine gemstones in various cuts on a white fabric background.
+Scattered assortment of loose citrine gemstones in various cuts and sizes on a white fabric background.

 Caring for your Citrine Jewelry